National Tribal Festival

 The National Tribal Festival is celebrated by the aborigines & tribal of India in the National Capital Region, of India i.e. New Delhi.
-The festival is celebrated in the mid of month of February every year.
-It is organised by Ministry of Tribal Affairs, Government of India.
+The festival is celebrated in the mid of the month of February every year.
+It is organised by the Ministry of Tribal Affairs, Government of India.

 The festival

 The festival is used to mark the Adivasi & tribal people in India and their indigenous tribal culture.

 “Vanaj”-National Tribal Festival-2015

-The first edition of National Tribal Festival was held in New Delhi from 13 to 18 February 2015.
+The first edition of the National Tribal Festival was held in New Delhi from 13 to 18 February 2015.